ericwq/gskills/docs/conn.md

 - Here, `config` is of type `*subBalancerWrapper`.
 - `bg.idToBalancerConfig[id]` is created in `BalancerGroup.Add()`.
 - `config.updateClientConnState()` is actually `subBalancerWrapper.updateClientConnState()`.
+- Please note the parameter of `UpdateClientConnState()` contains the endpoints address.

 ```go
 // UpdateClientConnState handles ClientState (including balancer config and